Win up to £3,000 in our Anniversary Raffle! Buy a ticket, be a life saver.

 Purpose and lawful basis for processing

-When you contact us to make an enquiry, we collect information, including your personal data, so that we can respond to it and fulfil your request.
+When you contact us to make an enquiry, we collect information, including your personal data, so that we can respond to it and fulfill your request.

 The lawful basis we rely on to process your personal data is article 6(1)(f) of the GDPR, which allows us to process personal data when this is necessary for our legitimate interests.
 The legitimate interests we rely upon for responding to your enquiry are: